 The exception to this is Puppy class.
 If you have a puppy, aim for a Puppy Kindergarten class, purely because your puppy needs the socialization with other puppies and humans that class provides.

 There’s no such thing!
 Dogs of any age can learn whatever you wish to teach.
 In fact, sometimes more mature dogs are easier to train because they have less energy!
 Whether you have an 8-week old puppy or a 10 year old shelter dog, the outcome of training depends on many factors, none of which include age.

 What do you think of the Dog Whisperer?

 However, our methods are fundamentally different from his.
 We need to shift our focus away from simple dominance hierarchies in considering animal behavior.
 Dogs are socially complex animals, and contrary to popular myth, they don’t spend all their time trying to figure out how to usurp their humans or other dogs!
 Consequently, physical shows of punishment do nothing but damage a dog-human relationship.
 Knowledge is power.
-The more you know about how dogs truly learn, the more tools you have for enhancing your relationship with your dog.
-Have a look at this fabulous dog training article from 4Paws University; it also links to more scientifically-backed articles for more information.
-The Dog Whisperer Controversy
+The more you know about how dogs truly learn, the more tools you have for enhancing your relationship with your dog, and the less force or punishment you need to use.
+Have a look at these position statements from the American Veterinary Society of Animal Behavior for some reading on different dog training styles.

 Do you use food in your dog training?